sushmitsarmah/delivery/delivery-guidelines.md

 ## Submission

-Unless instructed otherwise, please submit all your milestones via PR to the [Grant Milestone Delivery repository](https://github.com/w3f/Grant-Milestone-Delivery).
+Unless instructed otherwise, please submit all your milestones via PR to this repository (https://github.com/PolkadotOpenSourceGrants/delivery).

-## Invoice

-After a milestone is reviewed and accepted, you can submit your invoice alongside your delivery pull request through [this form](https://docs.google.com/forms/d/e/1FAIpQLSfmNYaoCgrxyhzgoKQ0ynQvnNRoTmgApz9NrMp-hd8mhIiO0A/viewform).

 ## Content